-The proposed localization network uses an encoderdecoder structure, and extracts class-agnostic action features which can be used to generate segmentation masks; this requires an effective feature extractor as an encoder.
-To this end, we utilize a 3D convolution based encoder, I3D [4], to learn spatio-temporal features required for activity localization.
+The proposed localization network uses an encoder-decoder structure, and extracts class-agnostic action features which can be used to generate segmentation masks; this requires an effective feature extractor as an encoder.
+To this end, we utilize a 3D convolution based encoder, I3D [2], to learn spatio-temporal features required for activity localization.

 In the decoder, we use extracted action features to segment regions from the original input which contain activities.
 Depending on the task, this segmentation can be coarse (patches of regions) to fine grained (pixel level).
 We opt to produce relatively fine grained segmentations, keeping a balance between separable action tubes and a reasonable memory utilization.
-Following recent works in image segmentation [5, 6, 18] and video segmentation [7, 12], we use a decoder structure which combines transpose convolutions and upsampling.
+Following recent works in image segmentation [3, 4, 16] and video segmentation [5, 10], we use a decoder structure which combines transpose convolutions and upsampling.
 Stacking many transpose convolution layers is memory intensive and adds many parameters to the decoder, so we interleave upsampling operations to interpolate features.
 This results in a shallow decoder network, which prevents over-parameterization and avoids overfitting.
-Further architectural details of the localization network are presented in the supplementary materials.

 Skip Connections: It is difficult to produce fine grained pixel level segmentations using features which have been spatially down-sampled by the encoder.
 To obtain these fine grained segmentations one would need a deep, memory intensive decoder.
-To circumvent this we pass low level features from various layers of encoder directly to corresponding layers of the decoder network, which has been found effective for image segmentation [18, 6].
+To circumvent this we pass low level features from various layers of encoder directly to corresponding layers of the decoder network, which has been found effective for image segmentation [16, 4].
 This allows the decoder network to reincorporate essential features that were lost during encoding process, which results in improved pixel level segmentations.

 Feature Pyramids: The objects present in surveillance videos have varying scale.
 Therefore, using information from layers with different feature resolutions helps in segmenting objects of different sizes.
-The authors in [6, 18] have recently shown that building feature pyramids from various layers, at different scales, aids in learning contextual information.
+The authors in [4, 16] have recently shown that building feature pyramids from various layers, at different scales, aids in learning contextual information.
 Motivated by this, we stack features from various decoder layers (through upsampling) to obtain feature representations at different scales.

 Atrous Convolution: Having contextual information for each pixel aids in the process of learning richer features for fine grained segmentation.
 Since conventional convolutions have a limited receptive field, they are unable to learn this contextual information without incurring a heavy memory overhead.
 To address this, we apply atrous convolution, with different receptive windows, on our final feature representation.
 Atrous convolution applies a convolution operation with dilated kernels centered around a pixel, which effectively increases the receptive field.
 We apply dilation at multiple rates to infer contextual relations among pixels with varying distances.
-The authors in [6] utilize atrous convolution for encoder-decoder based segmentation and observed improved performance.
+The authors in [4] utilize atrous convolution for encoder-decoder based segmentation and observed improved performance.